openfl/OpenFLDevelopersGuide/sockets/README.md

 [openfl.net package](https://api.openfl.org/openfl/net/index.html)

-“Connecting to sockets” on page 1068
+"Connecting to sockets" on page 1068

 **TCP sockets**

 The Transmission Control Protocol (TCP) provides a way to exchange messages over a persistent network connection.
 TCP guarantees that any messages sent arrive in the correct order (barring major network problems).
-TCP connections require a “client” and a “server.”
+TCP connections require a "client" and a "server."
 OpenFL can create client sockets.
 Adobe AIR can, additionally, create server sockets.

 The following Haxe APIs provide TCP connections: